Teaching Commons > Events > Teaching & Learning Conference > Inclusive Learning Environments (2019)

-Presentations on this year's theme are encouraged to address diversity and inclusion in its many intersecting dimensions, including race and ethnicity; sex and gender; socio-economic status and prior educational attainment; religion and culture; language proficiency, nationality, and immigration status; visible and invisible disabilities, etc. Here are some example guiding questions that presentations may address:
+Presentations on this year's theme addressed diversity and inclusion in its many intersecting dimensions, including race and ethnicity; sex and gender; socio-economic status and prior educational attainment; religion and culture; language proficiency, nationality, and immigration status; visible and invisible disabilities, etc. Below were some example guiding questions that presentations were encouraged to address:

 For decades, higher education literature has documented how classroom climate can be unwelcoming – chilly – for various groups of students.
 Evidence shows that a chilly climate adversely impacts students’ learning and performance outcomes.
-In this interactive keynote, Michele DiPietro will use the principles of learning from their book How Learning Works: 7 Research-Based Principles for Smart Teaching as a lens of analysis, focusing on how climate can impact the major determinants of learning.
-Participants are invited to explore the research behind these claims, use the theories to ground discussion of classroom case studies, and brainstorm ways of creating an inclusive and productive climate for all students.
+In this interactive keynote, Michele DiPietro used the principles of learning from their book How Learning Works: 7 Research-Based Principles for Smart Teaching as a lens of analysis, focusing on how climate can impact the major determinants of learning.
+Participants were invited to explore the research behind these claims, using the theories to ground discussion of classroom case studies and brainstorm ways of creating an inclusive and productive climate for all students.

 Prof. Michele DiPietro is the Executive Director for Faculty Development, Recognition, and the Center for Excellence in Teaching and Learning and a Professor in the Department of Statistics and Analytical Sciences at Kennesaw State University.
 They are also Chair of the Georgia Consortium of Centers for Teaching and Learning, a former President of the POD Network in Higher Education, the premiere faculty development association in North America, and a former Board Member of the International Consortium for Educational Development.

 With their former Carnegie Mellon colleagues, Dr. DiPietro is a co-author of